torfjelde/plutojl-mode.el/README.md

      :straight (plutojl-mode :type git :host github :repo "torfjelde/plutojl-mode.el"))
    ```

-   Note that it's also highly recommended to activate `auto-revert-mode` whenever `plutojl-mode` is activated,
+   It's recommended to activate `auto-revert-mode` whenever `plutojl-mode` is activated,
    since Pluto.jl might make changes to the notebook upon saving the `.jl` file, such as rearranging cells the
    to respect the depdencies between cells.
 To activate `auto-revert-mode` whenever `plutojl-mode` is activated,